 As demonstrated in the chart above, concrete pools cost exponentially more money to own.
 Acid washing by professionals every three to five years, more money in chemicals, more money spent on electricity, and refinishing/remodeling all add up to tens of thousands of dollars over the years.

 The rough interior of a concrete pool does harbor algae growth, but that's not all.
 It can take a toll on tender feet as well.
 In fact, most kids who play in concrete pools on a regular basis have to wear water shoes to protect their feet from becoming sore and blistered.

 In contrast to fiberglass and even vinyl liner pools which can be completed in several weeks, it's not uncommon for concrete pools to take three to six months or longer to finish.
 Construction takes a toll not only on the backyard, but on the family as well.

 Vinyl liner pools are more affordable to install...usually at least $10,000 less than fiberglass or concrete pools.
 This, their most appealing attribute, allows many families to enjoy the benefits of an inground pool that couldn't otherwise fit it into their budget.

 Despite the fact that the vast majority of vinyl liner pools are rectangular, it is possible to customize the shape, size, and depth of the pool.
-Custom shapes do cost more, but still typically less than fiberglass or concrete pools.
+Custom shapes do cost more, but still typically less than your average fiberglass or concrete pools.

 Vinyl Liner Disadvantages